thomaspoignant/go-feature-flag/docs/flag_format.md

 Your file must be a valid `YAML`, `JSON` or `TOML` file with a list of flags *(examples: [`YAML`](https://github.com/thomaspoignant/go-feature-flag/tree/main/testdata/flag-config.yaml), [`JSON`](https://github.com/thomaspoignant/go-feature-flag/tree/main/testdata/flag-config.json), [`TOML`](https://github.com/thomaspoignant/go-feature-flag/tree/main/testdata/flag-config.toml))*.

+The easiest way to create your configuration file is to used **GO Feature Flag Editor** available at https://thomaspoignant.github.io/go-feature-flag-editor/.
+If you prefer to do it manually please follow instruction bellow.

+## Editor
+Creating the first version of the flag is not always pleasant, that's why we have created [**GO Feature Flag Editor**](https://thomaspoignant.github.io/go-feature-flag-editor/) a simple editor to create your files.

 ## Example
 A flag configuration looks like: